w3c/wai-aria-practices/index/toolbar/toolbar.md

     <section>
       <h3 id="rps_label_4">Button (Cut, Copy, Paste)</h3>
       <p>
-        The buttons for cut, copy, and paste implement the following ARIA attributes         described in the <a href="/patterns/button/">button design pattern.</a>
+        The buttons for cut, copy, and paste implement the following ARIA attributes         described in the <a href="{{ site.baseurl }}/patterns/button/">button design pattern.</a>
         While they are HTML button elements, as described in the accessibility features section above, in order to remain focusable when disabled, they have <code>aria-disabled</code> instead of the HTML <code>disabled</code> attribute.
       </p>
       <div class="table-wrap"><table aria-labelledby="rps_label_4 rps_label" class="data attributes">